CristianoYL/MY_TEAM_API/README.md

 This is a Flask Http server, which exposes a set of REST APIs to users.
 It provides service for football(well, you guys may call it soccer) team management.
 A sample Android app using this service can be found at [my other GitHub repo here.](https://github.com/CristianoYL/MY_TEAM_ANDROID)
 # Configurations
 ## Dependencies
-This service relies on serveral other services as well.
-For example, it uses [Flask_RESTful](https://flask-restful.readthedocs.io/en/latest/) for building REST APIs, [Flask_JWT](https://pythonhosted.org/Flask-JWT/) for tokenized authentication, [Flask_SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/) for databse interaction etc.
+This service relies on several other services as well.
+For example, it uses [Flask_RESTful](https://flask-restful.readthedocs.io/en/latest/) for building REST APIs, [Flask_JWT](https://pythonhosted.org/Flask-JWT/) for tokenized authentication, [Flask_SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/) for database interaction etc.

 A full dependency list could be found in the [requirement.txt file in this repo](https://github.com/CristianoYL/MY_TEAM_API/blob/master/requirements.txt)